divios/jParser/README.md

 # Usage

-jParser provides a very simple console arguments parser abstraction.
-The main idea is to specify a filter, which is a string with all the parameters to expect.
-For example "apd" expects a, p and d parameters.
+jParser provides a very simple console argument parser abstraction.
+The main idea is to specify a filter, which is a string with all the expected parameters.
+For example, "apd" expects parameters a, p and d.
 Also if a parameter is followed by ":", it means that the parameter requires an argument.

-It also comes with a handfull of methods to assert the result of the arguments.
+It also comes with various methods to assert the result of the arguments.

 ```java
 Map<Character, argument> argsMap = Parser.builder()